ferrocene/ferrocene/src/macros.rst

 :dp:`fls_wbys0m4a1omg`
-A :t:`metavariable indication` within a :t:`macro repetition in transcription` shall repeat the same number of times in its matching :t:`repetition` if the :t:`repetition` occurs at the same nesting depth.
+A :t:`metavariable indication` within a :t:`macro repetition in transcription` shall repeat the same number of times in its matching :t:`macro repetition` if the :t:`macro repetition` occurs at the same nesting depth.

 :dp:`fls_g445ovedgo4q`
 Multiple transcribed :t:`[metavariable indication]s` in the same :t:`macro